henriquesss/shorteen/README.md

-# short url project
+# Shorteen

-Soon...
+A url shortener for generation z && alpha

 ## Project setup